-The Review has been commissioned by the NHS England national team, and its sponsor and senior responsible officer (SRO) is the chief operating officer (COO), who will receive periodic updates from the review chair.
-This Review replaces the regionally-commissioned Review, the work of which ended on 10 June 2022.
+The Review has been commissioned by the NHS England national team, and its sponsor and senior responsible officer (SRO) is the chief nursing officer (CNO), who will receive periodic (bi-monthly) updates from the Review chair.
+The Regional Director of NHS South East will, as executive lead, support the SRO.
+This Review replaced the regionally commissioned review, the work of which ended on 10 June 2022.